Visual impairment: Mobility

 Many people with serious visual impairments can travel independently, using a wide range of tools and techniques.
 Orientation and mobility specialists are professionals who are specifically trained to teach people with visual impairments how to travel safely, confidently, and independently in the home and the community.
 These professionals can also help blind people to practice travelling on specific routes which they may use often, such as the route from one's house to a convenience store.
 Becoming familiar with an environment or route can make it much easier for a blind person to navigate successfully.

 Tools such as the white cane with a red tip – the international symbol of blindness – may also be used to improve mobility.
 A long cane is used to extend the user's range of touch sensation.
 It is usually swung in a low sweeping motion, across the intended path of travel, to detect obstacles.
 However, techniques for cane travel can vary depending on the user and/or the situation.
 Some visually impaired persons do not carry these kinds of canes, opting instead for the shorter, lighter identification (ID) cane.
 Still others require a support cane.
 The choice depends on the individual's vision, motivation, and other factors.

 A small number of people employ guide dogs to assist in mobility.
-These dogs are trained to navigate around various obstacles, and to indicate when it becomes necessary to go up or down a step.
+These dogs are trained to navigate around various obstacles and to indicate when it becomes necessary to go up or down a step.
 However, the helpfulness of guide dogs is limited by the inability of dogs to understand complex directions.
-The human half of the guide dog team does the directing, based upon skills acquired through previous mobility training.
+The human half of the guide dog team does the directing, based on skills acquired through previous mobility training.
 In this sense, the handler might be likened to an aircraft's navigator, who must know how to get from one place to another, and the dog to the pilot, who gets them there safely.

 GPS devices can also be used as a mobility aid.
 Such software can assist blind people with orientation and navigation, but it is not a replacement for traditional mobility tools such as white canes and guide dogs.

 Some blind people are skilled at echolocating silent objects simply by producing mouth clicks and listening to the returning echoes.
 It has been shown that blind echolocation experts use what is normally the "visual" part of their brain to process the echoes.

 Government actions are sometimes taken to make public places more accessible to blind people.
 Public transportation is freely available to blind people in many cities.
 Tactile paving and audible traffic signals can make it easier and safer for visually impaired pedestrians to cross streets.
 In addition to making rules about who can and cannot use a cane, some governments mandate the right-of-way be given to users of white canes or guide dogs.